What is it about a campfire that fixes our stare?

 “No bug, you are safe,” I say through hypnotic pensiveness.

 Time passes.
 Sam can’t decide if her feet are too hot or her hands are too cold, she heads back into the house.

-My eyes remain on the glowing power in front of me, I am somewhere along travels of my thoughts.
+My eyes remain on the glowing power in front of me, and I am somewhere along travels of my thoughts.